hackclub/black-box/docs/api.md

 void bb_slice_all_on(uint8_t start, uint8_t end);
 ```

-Turn on all of the pixels in the matrix from index `start` to index `end`, both inclusive.\
+Turn on all of the pixels in the matrix from index `start` to index `end`.
-`0` represents the top left corner of the matrix.\
-Higher indices move through the matrix left-to-right, top-to-bottom.

 #### bb_slice_all_off
 ```c
 void bb_slice_all_off(uint8_t start, uint8_t end);
 ```

-Turn off all of the pixels in the matrix from index `start` to index `end`, both inclusive.\
+Turn off all of the pixels in the matrix from index `start` to index `end`.
-`0` represents the top left corner of the matrix.\
-Higher indices move through the matrix left-to-right, top-to-bottom.

 #### bb_slice_set_int
 ```c
 void bb_slice_set_int(uint8_t start, uint8_t end, uint32_t x);
 ```

-Set the pixels in the matrix from index `start` to index `end`, both inclusive, according to the bits of `x`.
+Set the pixels in the matrix from index `start` to index `end` according to the bits of `x`.
-`0` represents the top left corner of the matrix.\
-Higher indices move through the matrix left-to-right, top-to-bottom.

 ## Piezo